Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Introduction

 In this paper, we present a different approach for reducing the cost of local operators in distillation.
 This method uses position-space sampling, and we applied it to the quantum numbers relevant for the $T_{cc}$ tetraquark.

-This paper is organized as follows: In Section~\ref{sec:distillation_method}, we give a brief overview of the distillation method and show why local multiquark operators are expensive in this framework.
-In Section~\ref{sec:position_space_sampling}, we present a position-space sampling method within distillation and show how it can be used to reduce the cost of local multiquark operators.
-In Section~\ref{sec:numerical_investigation}, we investigate the efficiency of this method for single-meson, single-baryon and local tetraquark operators, and analyze the importance of the latter for the $T_{cc}$ tetraquark.
-We end with our conclusion in Section~\ref{sec:conclusion}.
+This paper is organized as follows: In Sec.~\ref{sec:distillation_method}, we give a brief overview of the distillation method and show why local multiquark operators are expensive in this framework.
+In Sec.~\ref{sec:position_space_sampling}, we present a position-space sampling method within distillation and show how it can be used to reduce the cost of local multiquark operators.
+In Sec.~\ref{sec:numerical_investigation}, we investigate the efficiency of this method for single-meson, single-baryon and local tetraquark operators, and analyze the importance of the latter for the $T_{cc}$ tetraquark.
+We end with our conclusion in Sec.~\ref{sec:conclusion}.